 Cash and cash equivalents include demand deposits which are maintained at various financial institutions in the United States and foreign countries.
 The total deposits at institutions in the United States exceed the Federal Deposit Insurance Corporation (FDIC) insurance limits.
 Deposits held at institutions outside of the United States are not subject to insurance.
-At September 30, 2011 and 2010, \$100,836,000 and \$92,244,000, respectively, of deposits were in excess of FDIC insurance including \$57,156,000 and \$52,843,000, respectively, held in numerous financial institutions outside of the United States.
-Short-term operating investments of \$8,344,000 and \$6,513,000 were also held in numerous financial institutions outside of the United States at September 30, 2011 and 2010, respectively.
+At September 30, 2013, \$92,306,000 of deposits were in excess of FDIC insurance including \$31,409,000 held in numerous financial institutions outside of the United States.
+Short-term operating investments of \$4,941,000 were also held in numerous financial institutions outside of the United States at September 30, 2013.